markjprice/cs12dotnet8/docs/errata/errata.md

 ```

 I have updated the **Command Lines** summary file to use the new valid RIDs: https://github.com/markjprice/cs12dotnet8/blob/main/docs/command-lines.md#page-386---publishing-a-self-contained-app

+# Page 421 - Generating GUIDs

+> Thanks to [Cem Kaya](https://github.com/cmkaya) for raising this issue on [March 20, 2024](https://github.com/markjprice/cs12dotnet8/issues/31).

+In Step 1, I wrote, "In `Program.cs`, add statements to access the shared `Random` instance, and then call its methods
+to generate random numbers, as shown in the following code:"

+This should have been, "In `Program.cs`, add statements to output the value of an empty `Guid`, generate a new random `Guid` and then output its value, and finally output each individual byte of the random `Guid` value, as shown in the following code:".

 # Page 522 - Using the lightweight ADO.NET database providers